-I have shared an instant pot pumpkin curry recipe before, this time I am sharing a mashed pumpkin curry.
-This is a Punjabi style pumpkin curry, also called pethe ki subzi (petha is pumpkin in Punjabi).
+I have shared an instant pot pumpkin curry recipe before; this time, I am sharing a mashed pumpkin curry.
+This is a Punjabi-style pumpkin curry, also called pethe ki sabzi (petha is pumpkin in Punjabi).

-This is like curried mashed pumpkin, which would be a great side for the thanksgiving meal.
+This is like curried mashed pumpkin, which would be an excellent side for the Thanksgiving meal.
 If you like pumpkin, it is going to be a favorite for sure, just like roasted pumpkin soup!

 It is a sweet and spicy pumpkin curry recipe.
-It has the sweetness of the pumpkin, spiciness of the Indian spices and tanginess of the dry mango powder or lime juice.
+It has the sweetness of the pumpkin, the spiciness of the Indian spices, and the tanginess of the dry mango powder or lime juice.

-Some people call this curry Pumpkin Bharta, or Kaddu ka bharta, which is an apt name, as it is a mashed similar to baingan bharta.
+Some people call this curry Pumpkin Bharta, or Kaddu ka bharta, an apt name, as it is mashed similar to baingan bharta.

 Traditionally this curry is made with red pumpkin.
 However, you can also use kabocha squash or butternut squash to make this easy pumpkin curry.
 Enjoy it with paratha or naan, or even better with poori.

-Another way I have been using all the pumpkins is making pumpkin puree, which can be used in a variety of dishes.
-I have used it in pancakes, parathas, and pie's already.
+Another way I have been using all the pumpkins is by making pumpkin puree, which can be used in a variety of dishes.
+I have used it in pancakes, parathas, and pies already.

 Don't throw away the pumpkin seeds, and make these crunchy, delicious roasted pumpkin seeds in the air fryer or oven.

 Health benefits of pumpkin

-The bright orange color of pumpkin means that it is loaded with an important antioxidant, beta-carotene.
+The bright orange color of the pumpkin means that it is loaded with an important antioxidant, beta-carotene.
 Beta-carotene is converted to vitamin A in the body.
 Beta-carotene offers protection against diseases as well as some degenerative aspects of aging.

 Pumpkins also have loads of fiber, and they are low in calories.
 Hence they are a great way to include fiber-rich vegetables in your diet or to add to a low-carb/keto diet.